2021 Online Advertising vs Traditional Advertising Statistics.

 It finally happened.
-2016 was the year digital ad spend was higher than digital for the first time.
-Now, in 2019, it’s not even close.
+2016 was the year digital ad spend was higher than TV for the first time.
+Now, in 2021, it’s not even close.
 That’s especially amazing considering that in 2000 TV ad spend was 20x higher.
 TV ads had their first decline during a strong market (both digital and TV ads went down during the economic recessions of 2000 and 2008).

 Once 52% inflation from 1999 to 2018 is factored in, TV ads have seen a 20 percent increase, while digital ads have increased an astounding 4,300 percent increase.

-One thing is certain, collectively more money is spent on advertisements (online and traditional) than recorded history.
+One thing is certain, collectively more money is spent on advertisements (online and traditional) than at any other time in recorded history.

 While TV ad spending has tapering off, it has still increased overall while digital has expanded.

 What does this shift to online advertising mean for businesses and advertising agencies?